 - Giving additional calcium to chickens who are not layers is detrimental to their health - it can damage their kidneys and is potentially fatal.

 Laying hens need extra calcium in their diet.

 Why do laying hens need oyster shell?

 - Making egg shells takes a lot of calcium, and some laying hens create one egg each day.
 That's a lot of calcium.

-- If a hen doesn't have enough calcium in her diet, her body will use calcium from her bones to create the egg shell.
-That leaves bones very brittle with the potential for easy breakages - something like osteoporosis in humans.
+- If a hen doesn't have enough in her diet, her body will steal calcium from her bones to create the egg shell.
+That leaves bones very brittle with the potential for easy breakages - like osteoporosis in humans.